 BIO/CONTACT

-Arfin's work has been published in Lens - The New York Times, Maclean's, Almasry Alyoum Newspaper, and Huna Sotak (Netherland Radio).
-She is a contributor at Panorama Mada Masr, a member of the Women Photograph Initiative, African Photojournalism Database, and has recently joined HERe.
-Moreover, she exhibited and won numerous awards locally and globally as a member of the (In Focus) photography club.
+Arfin's work has been published in notable outlets such as Lens - The New York Times, Maclean's, Almasry Alyoum Newspaper, and Huna Sotak (Netherlands Radio).
+She was a contributor at Panorama Mada Masr, a member of the Women Photograph Initiative, African Photojournalism Database.
+Additionally, as a member of the (In Focus) photography club, she has exhibited her work and won numerous awards both locally and globally.

 Omnia is currently based in Toronto, and available for assignments.